Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

 Their settlements are built around sacred Nutrient Pools where their young gestate and the revered Great Worms dwell, connecting all Wormlings through a psychic network.
 They believe in "The Great Renewal," a cosmic cycle of parasitic consumption that will eventually encompass all life, with the ultimate goal of recreating The Breach in reverse to return to their home dimension.

 The Wormlings worship Shmalor with fanatical devotion, believing her divine essence became the First Great Worm.
 Their society is structured around five specialized castes: Infiltrators, Digesters, Cultivators, Connectors, and Rememberers.
-Despite their horrifying nature, they maintain complex diplomatic relations with other races, viewing most as potential hosts.
+Despite their horrifying nature, they maintain complex diplomatic relations with other civilizations, viewing most as potential hosts.

 ### Gameplay Strategy
 Wormlings excel at rapid population growth and agricultural production.
 Their extremely short lifespan is offset by their exceptional reproduction rate, allowing them to quickly recover from disasters.
 They are best suited for agricultural settlements with a focus on Balti pastures and void technology.
-Their poor mining and crafting abilities should be supplemented by other races or slaves.
+Their poor mining and crafting abilities should be supplemented by other civilizations or slaves.

-Their unique racial building, the Nutrient Pool, allows them to process organic matter efficiently while their connection to the void makes them the premier race for harnessing void energies through the Void Gateway and its Void Communion mode.
+Their unique racial building, the Nutrient Pool, allows them to process organic matter efficiently while their connection to the void makes them the premier civilization for harnessing void energies through the Void Gateway and its Void Communion mode.

 ---